Machining and Metalworking at Home

 Disclaimer and Privacy Policy.
 There is no commercial relationship between myself and any site or product mentioned.
 My Machining and Metalworking at Home site is private and has no cookies and gathers no personal information from your visits.
 A counter was added in Oct 2003 so I could see how much the site is really being used.
 If you write to me, remember to replace "x~xx" with "@"; your correspondence will be kept totally confidential unless you wish to share it.
 Enjoy your hobbies and take care.
 Steve -- Thunder Bay, Ontario, Canada

-Copyright © 2003-2008 Steve Bachanek.
+Copyright © 2003-2016 Steve Bachanek.
 This site is copyrighted and no content may be reproduced by any means, including electronic, without written permission except for strictly personal use.

-Last updated May 01, 2008 .... created on March 2, 2003 .... and relocated to this new permanent web address in early 2006.
+Last updated March 01, 2016 .... original website was created on March 2, 2003 .... and relocated to this new permanent web address in early 2006 where it has been updated monthly with new information.

 back to Table Of Contents on this page